Marketing and Communications Intern

 2. Letter indicating how this internship at the Bruce Museum fits in with the student's preparation, experience and goals and the college department granting the credit.

-Students will be contacted in advance of the commencement of their academic term.
 The number of individuals who will be able to participate during any one term will be limited.

 Guidelines for Student Interns

 The Museum suggests 120 hours of time per semester.
 However, this will vary according to the college requirements of each intern and the number of credit hours the college will allow the intern to earn.

 Each student will be assigned to a Museum staff member whose expertise corresponds to the special interest indicated in the student's letter and application.
 Activities designed for college credit will be an accurate reflection of the normal daily work of the museum professional in the student's area of special interest.

 No student will be paid for any work performed for college credit, and the Museum is not in the position to offer employment to interns upon completion of the academic term.
 Housing will not be available.

 The areas of internship programs available at the Bruce Museum are: